-The JA-83K control panel is a modular unit, with 50 addresses (marked 01 to 50).
-The heart of the unit is the JA-83K main board with 10 wired inputs.
+The JA-82K control panel is a modular unit, with 50 addresses (marked 01 to 50).
+The heart of the unit is the JA-82K main board with 4 wired inputs.
 The following additional modules can be plugged into this board:

-- JA-82R a radio module which makes it possible to enrol up to 50 wireless devices of the JA-8x and RC-8x range to the control panel. - JA-82C an extension module which provides 10 additional wired inputs, thus extending the total capacity to 20 (or 30 as the case may be) wired inputs.
-One or two modules can be used.
+- JA-82R a radio module which makes it possible to enrol up to 50 wireless devices of the JA-8x and RC-8x range to the control panel. - JA-82C an extension module which provides 10 additional wired inputs, thus extending the total capacity to 14 wired inputs. (adresses 05 to 14)